martingerlach/hSBM_Topicmodel/README.md

 #### Get hSBM-TopicModel repository

-In order to do topic modeling with stochastic block models we need to get the code from the repositroy:
+In order to do topic modeling with stochastic block models we need to get the code from the repository:

 `git clone https://github.com/martingerlach/hSBM_Topicmodel.git`